stewartadam/netl3d/README.md

 Optionally, pair it with a [Novation Launchpad](https://global.novationmusic.com/launch/launchpad) and use it to play light on the cube.

 ## Features
-- Works on Linux, OS X (Sierra) and Windows
+- Works on Linux, OS X (High Sierra) and Windows
-- Graphing mode (8x 8x8 LED frames, so 1 current frame with 7 frames history)
+- Graphing mode (8x 8x8 LED frames, so 1 current frame with 7 frames of history)
-- RGB test mode (cycles through colors)
 - Launchpad control mode, tested with Launchpad MK1
+- Several bundled examples including FFT analysis ('beat sync'), rainbow loop, animations, and a simulator for compositing multiple effects

 Planned "soon":
+- Aurora Nanoleaf support
 - Lighting effect / animation library
-- Scripted animations (think synced to music)
+- Scripted animations (e.g. synced to music)

 ## Setup
 1. Setup the Photon device embedded in your L3D cube and connect it to wifi.
 If you're not sure how to do this, see the official [L3D Cube](http://cubetube.org/docs/) or [Particle Photon](https://docs.particle.io/guide/getting-started/start/core/) documentation respectively.